RobbinLawFlutter/flutter-demos-all/z-assessment-start-kits/a1/docs/specs.md

 - All padding will be 10px.
 Be careful because some elements do not have padding.

 - The easiest solution is to have 1 row with 3 columns as children of the row.

-### Part 2

-- Compile and run your program in a Virtual Phone.
-Your program must look very similar to the screen shot below.

-- When you are happy with your solution, submit only your completed main.dart file to Moodle.

 ## Sample Screen Shots